 Complimentary access to the JTO and a 15% discount on the publication fees for the newest open-access IASLC journal, JTO CRR.
 Both JTO and JTO CRR feature novel research about the prevention, detection, diagnosis, and treatment of all thoracic malignancies.
 JTO is among the top 5% of all oncology journals and the leading journal that is entirely focused on thoracic oncology.

 JTO and JTO CRR feature novel research about the prevention, detection, diagnosis, and treatment of all thoracic malignancies.
-With an Impact Factor of 20.4, JTO is among the top 5% of all oncology journals and the leading journal that is entirely focused on thoracic oncology.
-It emphasizes a multidisciplinary approach and includes original research, reviews and opinion pieces.
-JTO CRR, IASLC’s open access companion title, publishes a range of manuscripts from subset analyses of published trials to high-quality case reports.
-JTO CRR is indexed in PubMed Central.
+With an Impact Factor of 21.1, JTO is among the top 4% of all oncology journals and the leading journal that is entirely focused on thoracic oncology.
+It emphasizes a multidisciplinary approach and includes original research, reviews, and opinion pieces.
+JTO CRR, IASLC’s open-access companion title, publishes a range of manuscripts, from subset analyses of published trials to high-quality case reports.
+JTO CRR has an Impact Factor of 3.0 and is indexed in PubMed and Web of Science.

 JTO by the Numbers